dotlang/language/README.md

 A binding assigns an identifier to an immutable memory location.
 A binding's value can be a literal value, an expression or another binding.
 The literal value can be of any valid type (integer number, function literal, struct literal, ...).
 Bindings must start with a lowercase letter.

 You can define bindings at module-level or inside a function.
 Module-level bindings can only have literals as their value.
-Type of a binding can be inferred without ambiguity from right side value, but you also have the option to specify that.
+Type of a binding can be inferred without ambiguity from right side value, but you also have the option to specify the type (Example 1).

-Note that all bindings are immutable.
-So you cannot manipulate or re-assign them.
-But module-level bindings can be updated as long as they are pure data.

-If the value is a struct, you can destruct it into it's elements by using `*` operator which simply replaces it's operand with it's internal data (Example 5).
-In this process, you can also use underscore to indicate you are not interested in one or more of those elements (Example 6).
-You can use `*` in any place where a series of comma separated values are needed, but you have to consume the result of this operator (either via binding assignment or function call).
+If the right side is a struct, you can destruct it into it's elements by using `*` operator which simply replaces it's operand with it's internal data (Example 3).
+In this process, you can also use underscore to indicate you are not interested in one or more of those elements (Example 4).
+You can use `*` in any place where a series of comma separated values are needed, but you have to consume the result of this operator (either via binding assignment as in example 3 or function call as in example 5).

 You can call built-in dispose function to explicitly free resources allocated for a binding.
 Any reference to a binding after call to dispose will result in compiler error.